Search

 Change in Diet

-Puppies have a more delicate stomachs than adult dogs.
+Puppies have more delicate stomachs than adult dogs.
 Changes in their diet can easily be met with resistance and cause diarrhea.

 If your Lab puppy has diarrhea with fever, pale gums, pain, vomiting, or bloody diarrhea, take him to the vet immediately.